Reboxed/Open3/README.md

 # Open3

-Open3 is a modern, full-stack AI chat application inspired by platforms like ChatGPT, Gemini, and more.
-Built with Next.js, TypeScript, and Bun, it supports multi-model chat, file uploads, and real-time streaming, with a clean, extensible architecture.
+Open3 is a modern, full-stack AI chat application inspired by platforms like ChatGPT, Gemini, and more — created in connection to the [T3 Chat Cloneathon](https://cloneathon.t3.chat/) (we do not infringe any of T3 Chat's brandings, UIs, assets or copyrights nor are we affiliated with, but not exclusive to, T3, Theo or T3 Chat).
+Built with Next.js, TypeScript, and Node, it supports multi-model chat, file uploads, and real-time streaming, with a clean, mostly modular architecture.

 ## Features